 Learn the Wine Basics

 We love the fact that many of our tour guests just love wine.
-Red or white, dry or sweet, they’re there to enjoy the best grapes Northern Michigan has to offer while taking in the stunning sights found on Leelanau and Old Mission Peninsulas.
+Red or white, dry or sweet, they’re there to enjoy the best grapes Northern Michigan has to offer.
+Take in the stunning sights found on Leelanau and Old Mission Peninsulas.
 While knowing about wine isn’t a prerequisite for having a good time on a tour, it often helps our guests learn more about the wine they’re sampling, as well as helps them to define their own pallet.

 The Spectrum of White Wines